jamesplease/redux-resource/docs/extras/http-status-codes-plugin.md

 });
 ```

-This plugin responds to the built-in action types for CRUD.
-Anytime that you
+This plugin doesn't come with any custom action types.
+Instead, it changes the
+way the state is tranformed with the built-in CRUD
+[action types](/docs/api-reference/action-types.md).
+Any time that you pass a
-pass a `statusCode` in your action, then it will be stored on your state.
+`statusCode` in an action with one of those types, then the code will be stored
+in your state tree.

+Passing the status code looks like the following:

 ```js
 import { actionTypes } from 'resourceful-redux';